bixbydevelopers/capsule-sample-space-resorts/README.md

 - Where is Io-Tel?

-Here the user is asking to know about a specific property of a space resort, such as the gravity or the planet.
+Here, the user is asking to know about a specific property of a space resort, such as the gravity or the planet.
 We train the goal to be that property projection (ex: `SpaceResort#gravity`), and we annotate any resort names, planets and search criteria as Values.
 We also add a special flagged signal